Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Method

 \subsubsection{Community Moderation}

 We use content removal as our main measure of community moderation.
 Using Pushshift data from Jan.
 2022 - Dec.
 2023, we compute \textit{Content Removal Rate} as the percentage of submissions removed by moderators within a subreddit~\cite{jhaver2019does}.
-In total, there were 1.74 million submissions across 33 subreddits.
-The removal rate ranged from $4.1\%$ (\texttt{r/austrianeconomics}) to $46.0\%$ (\texttt{r/againsthatesubreddits}), with a median of $26.3\%$ percent per subreddit.
+In total, there were $856,980$ submissions across twelve subreddits.
+The removal rate ranged from $16.0\%$ (\texttt{r/conspiracy}) to $41.5\%$ (\texttt{r/changemyview}), with a median of $31.9\%$ percent per subreddit (see Appendix~\ref{subsec:app_descriptive} for disaggregated removal rates).
 We apply a logarithmic transformation with base 2 after adding a start-value of 1 to the computed values.